 2) California's Existing Social Media Policy for State Agencies.
 CDT, as part of its duties to manage the state's IT resources, maintains the Statewide Information Management Manual (SIMM), which includes standards, instructions, forms and templates that state agencies must use to comply with state IT policy.
 Each individual agency is responsible for its own IT policy consistent with the SIMM.
 Section 66B of the SIMM is the "Social Media Standard" (SIMM 66B), which begins by encouraging state agencies to use social media technologies to engage their customers and employees where appropriate, subject to risk mitigation requirements.1 Many California state officials, the Governor, and legislators regularly use social media platforms including Twitter, Facebook, Instagram and TikTok, among others, for reaching the public.
 Recent reports state that TikTok, which launched in 2017, has about 150 million users nationwide, and is one of the most downloaded social media platforms, especially among young people.
+A recent court filing by major nationwide news organizations and content providers describes TikTok as "a key part of the digital public square" and a "unique" and "vital" tool for newsgathering and dissemination of information about public affairs.2

 SIMM 66B requires each state agency, before authorizing and enabling internet access from a state device to any social media platform, to conduct a formal risk assessment and identify mitigation strategies for risks including potential "exposure or leakage of sensitive or protected information" and "malware introduction into the organization's IT environment."
 Further, SIMM 66B requires each agency to allow connection to "only those Social Media web sites that have been authorized by agency management in accordance with the requirements within this and other agency and state policies."
-These other policies include, for example, SIMM 5300, state agency cybersecurity requirements2 and all cybersecurity policies of CalOES or any other state agency with cybersecurity duties.
+These other policies include, for example, SIMM 5300, state agency cybersecurity requirements3 and all cybersecurity policies of CalOES or any other state agency with cybersecurity duties.

 3) Federal and State Bans on Use of TikTok.
 Although this bill does not call out TikTok by name, its genesis is from the same concern that led the federal government and more than 30 states to impose a variety of bans on use of TikTok.
-This concern is that TikTok is owned by ByteDance, a company based in China and, according to the Federal Bureau of Investigation, the Chinese Communist Party could use applications owned by ByteDance to exploit Americans' user data for espionage operations, to control their mobile device software, and to manipulate content for influence operations.
-State bans, by statute or executive order, mostly prohibit use of TikTok on government devices.
+This concern is that TikTok is owned by ByteDance, a company based in China and, according to the Federal Bureau of Investigation, the Chinese Communist Party could use applications owned by ByteDance to exploit Americans' user data for espionage operations, to control their mobile device software, and to manipulate content for influence operationsState bans, by statute or executive order, mostly prohibit use of TikTok on government devices.
 Many also ban use of TikTok by any state contractor.
 Some also prohibit use of WeChat, a Chinese instant messaging application.
 Montana is the only state that prohibits any use of TikTok by anyone within the state.

 Separate lawsuits by TikTok and TikTok users/creators claim the Montana law is unconstitutional in violation of the First Amendment right to free speech.
 Federal courts concluded that executive orders generally banning TikTok by former President Trump were unconstitutional.
-In contrast, measures like this bill that ban TikTok only on government devices are much less likely to raise First Amendment issues because of government authority to manage its employees and protect the security of government assets.
-However, some say any government ban on a specific mode of communication can be a slippery slope toward infringing First Amendment rights.
+In contrast, measures like this bill that ban TikTok only on government